Differential algebraic generating series of weighted walks in the quarter plane: Introduction

-\begin{thm} The following facts are equivalent: \begin{itemize} \item The series $Q(x,y;t)$ is $\partial_{x}$-algebraic; \item The series $Q(x,y;t)$ is $\partial_{y}$-algebraic; \item The series $Q(x,y;t)$ is $\partial_{t}$-algebraic. \end{itemize} \end{thm} Note that an algorithm is given in \cite[Section 5]{hardouin2020differentially} to decide whether the generating series is differentially algebraic in the $x$ variable or not. \textbf{State of the art.} More generally, the question of studying whether $Q(x,y;t)$ satisfies algebraic (resp. linear differential, resp. algebraic differential) equations focused the attention of many authors in the last decade.
-In the unweighted case, the problem was first addressed in the seminal paper \cite{BMM} and achieved using several methods, such as combinatorics, computer algebra, complex analysis, and more recently, difference Galois theory, see \cite{mishna2009two,BostanKauersTheCompleteGenerating,kurkova2012functions, melczer2014singularity, DHRS,dreyfus2019length,dreyfus2020walks,bernardi2017counting}.
-We refer to the introduction of \cite{dreyfus2020nature} for an history of the cited results where it follows that Theorem~\ref{thm1} is valid for the unweighted models.
-The main difficulty in generalizing those results for weighted models is that contrary to the unweighted framework, there are infinite number of weighted models.
-However, certain unweighted results are still valid in the weighted cases, while some others are proved by a case by case argument, and therefore can not be generalized straightforwardly.
-So beyond the generalization, we believe that replacing case by case proofs by systematic arguments has its own interest since it shows that the unweighted version of Theorem~\ref{thm1} has not appeared by accident in a finite number of cases, and illustrates a general phenomenon.
-In many situations, the equivalence between the $\partial_{x}$-algebraicity and the $\partial_{y}$-algebraicity can be straightforwardly deduced in this weighted context from the proof of \cite[Proposition 3.10]{DHRS}.
-In \cite{dreyfus2019length} it was proved that the $\partial_{t}$-algebraicity implies the $\partial_{x}$-algebraicity.
+In many situations, the equivalence between the $\partial_{x}$-algebraicity and the $\partial_{y}$-algebraicity can be straightforwardly deduced in this weighted context from the proof of~\cite[Proposition~3.10]{DHRS}.
+In~\cite[Theorem 2]{dreyfus2019length} it was proved that the $\partial_{t}$-algebraicity implies the $\partial_{x}$-algebraicity.
 So it remains to show the converse.
-In \cite{bernardi2017counting}, the authors show that all $\partial_x$-differentially algebraic unweighted models have a decoupling function.
+In~\cite{bernardi2017counting}, the authors show that all $\partial_x$-differentially algebraic unweighted models have a decoupling function.
 They use this property to prove the $\partial_t$-algebraicity in that case.
-In \cite{DHRS}, using difference Galois theory, the authors show that such unweighted models admit a telescoping relation.
-We refer to \cite{hardouin2020differentially} for precise definitions of the two latter notions.
+In~\cite{DHRS}, using difference Galois theory, the authors show that such unweighted models admit a telescoping relation.
+We refer to~\cite{hardouin2020differentially} for precise definitions of the two latter notions.
 In \cite{dreyfus2017differential}, it is proved that the $\partial_{x}$-algebraic weighted models also have a telescoping relation.
-Finally in \cite{hardouin2020differentially} the equivalence between the existence of a telescoping relation and the existence of decoupling functions is shown.
+Finally in~\cite{hardouin2020differentially} the equivalence between the existence of a telescoping relation and the existence of decoupling functions is shown.
 This implies that a $\partial_{x}$-algebraic series admits a certain decomposition into elliptic functions.
-The main difficulty is that the existence of such decomposition are proved for fixed value of $t$, so nothing is known on the dependence in $t$ of the coefficients.
-For instance, the function $x\Gamma(t)$, seen as a function of $x$ is simple for all fixed value of $t$ (it is rational!) but it is differentially transcendental with respect to $t$, thanks to H\"older's result.
-We then have to make a careful study of the $t$-dependency of such elliptic relations, and use some results of $\partial_t$-algebraicity of the Weierstrass function in \cite{bernardi2017counting}.
-Finally, we are able to show that the the $\partial_{x}$-algebraicity implies the $\partial_{t}$-algebraicity.
-The following diagram summarizes the various contributions toward the proof of Theorem \ref{thm1}.